zkiu/Task-Tracker/README.md

 --- Current to-do as of 2020-12-12:
 DashboardPage - implement query and sort

+General

+- pretty things with floating labels with bootstrap
-General - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields
+- implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields
+- add info display when hovering over fields and other important items

-Feature - when archiving a task, it gets move to a different collection, so as searching the task collection is faster firebase - update security rules
+Feature - when archiving a task, it gets move to a different collection, so as searching the task collection is faster

+Firebase - update security rules

-CSS - address responsive page break display issues: dashboard width < 770px Finally - deploy the code by using Google Function
+CSS - address responsive page break display issues: dashboard width < 770px

+Finally - deploy the code by using Google Function